Helping people can come in the most unusual ways.

 But what I do know is that she was having a generally rough day and maybe a small and kind gesture might cheer her up a bit.

-My point is the purpose of helping people isn’t always to fix people’s problems or be the solution they need.
+The purpose of helping people isn’t always to fix people’s problems or be the solution they need.
 Some people have rough days and don’t need people barging into their lives and play “parent” or “psychiatrist” or “life coach” every time they are struggling with something.

 Maybe all they really need is someone to do something nice for them.